-- reimbursements, expense allowances, cash and non-cash fringe benefits, moving expenses, and deferred compensation (except as otherwise allowed above); - compensation paid while you are not a Participant under the Plan; - overtime, bonuses, and commissions; - annual unused sick leave pay as defined in the PHA Employee Handbook; and - compensation you receive during a year in excess of the dollar limit under Code Section 401(a)(17), as adjusted (e.g., \$255,000 for 2013). - (f) Employee means an employee of the Employer on its U.S. payroll records, as determined by the Employer. - (g) Employer means, individually or collectively, PHA and any affiliate of PHA which adopts the Plan for the benefit of its eligible employees. - (h) Employer Contributions means the discretionary contributions, if any, which are made by the Employer to your Account for a Plan Year.
-Employer Contributions are subject to a vesting schedule. - (i) Forfeiture means any nonvested amount in your Account which you lose if you terminate employment before you are entitled to be 100% vested in the Account. - (j) Hour of Service means each hour for which you are, either directly or indirectly, paid or entitled to payment for the performance of duties for an Employer.
-Hours of Service are not credited if the payment is made or due under a plan maintained solely for the purpose of complying with applicable worker's compensation, unemployment compensation or disability insurance laws, or for a payment which solely reimburses you for medical or medical-related expenses. - (k) Leased Employee means an individual who is not an Employee and who provides services to an Employer if (i) such services are provided pursuant to an agreement between an Employer and a leasing organization, (2) such person has performed services for an Employer on a substantially full-time basis for a period of at least a year, and (3) the services are performed under the primary direction or control of an Employer.
-This definition will be construed in accordance with Code Section 414(n). - (l) Nationwide means Nationwide Retirement Solutions. - (m) Normal Retirement Age and Normal Retirement Date each mean the later of your 65th birthday or the 5th anniversary of the first day of the Plan Year in which your participation in the Plan began. - (n) Participant means an Employee who has satisfied the Plan's eligibility requirements and is participating in the Plan, and, if consistent with the context in which such term is used, a former Employee or Beneficiary with a vested Account balance in the Plan.
+- reimbursements, expense allowances, cash and non-cash fringe benefits, moving expenses, and deferred compensation (except as otherwise allowed above); - compensation paid while you are not a Participant under the Plan; - overtime, bonuses, and commissions; - annual unused sick leave pay as defined in the PHA Employee Handbook; and - compensation you receive during a year in excess of the dollar limit under Code Section 401(a)(17), as adjusted (e.g., \$285,000 for 2020). - (f) Employee means an employee of the Employer on its U.S. payroll records, as determined by the Employer. - (g) Employer means, individually or collectively, PHA and any affiliate of PHA which adopts the Plan for the benefit of its eligible employees. - (h) Employer Contributions means the discretionary contributions, if any, which are made by the Employer to your Account for a Plan Year.
+Employer Contributions are subject to a vesting schedule. - (i) Forfeiture means any nonvested amount in a Participant's Account which is forfeited when the Participant terminates employment before he or she is 100% vested in the Account. - (j) Freeze-Exempt Employee means any Employee who was (i) involuntarily terminated from employment by the Employer in August 2013, and (ii) a participant in the Port of Houston Authority Restated Retirement Plan at such time, and then was (A) subsequently rehired in December 2013 and (B) continuously employed by the Employer until January 1, 2015. - (k) Hour of Service means each hour for which you are, either directly or indirectly, paid or entitled to payment for the performance of duties for an Employer.
+Hours of Service are not credited if the payment is made or due under a plan maintained solely for the purpose of complying with applicable worker's compensation, unemployment compensation or disability insurance laws, or for a payment which solely reimburses you for medical or medical-related expenses. - (l) Leased Employee means an individual who is not an Employee and who provides services to an Employer if (i) such services are provided pursuant to an agreement between an Employer and a leasing organization, (ii) such person has performed services for an Employer on a substantially full-time basis for a period of at least a year, and (iii) the services are performed under the primary direction or control of an Employer.
+This definition will be construed in accordance with Code Section 414(n).

-(o) Period of Severance means a continuous period of time during which you are not employed by the Employer.
+- (m) Nationwide means Nationwide Retirement Solutions, or its successor in interest. - (n) Normal Retirement Age and Normal Retirement Date each mean the later of your 65th birthday or the 5th anniversary of the first day of the Plan Year in which your participation in the Plan began. - (o) Participant means an Employee who has satisfied the Plan's eligibility requirements and is participating in the Plan, and, if consistent with the context in which such term is used, a former Employee or Beneficiary with a vested Account balance in the Plan. - (p) Period of Severance means a continuous period of time during which you are not employed by the Employer.
 Such period begins on the date you retire, quit or are discharged, or if earlier, the twelve (12) month anniversary of the date on which you were otherwise first absent from Service.